fluencelabs/nox/js-client/README.md

 }
 ```

-Other examples you can see in the [examples](https://github.com/fluencelabs/fluence/tree/master/js-client/src/examples) folder.
+You can find other examples in the [examples](https://github.com/fluencelabs/fluence/tree/master/js-client/src/examples) folder.